Should You Walk Away From Your Home?

-Probably not, you made your choice -- most likely made a commitment to repay a car loan.
-You should hang on to that car.
-One day you will pay it off, and you will trade it in for another car, putting the value of that car into your pocket.
+Probably not.
+You most likely made a commitment to repay a car loan.
+You'll pay it off one day and you'll trade it in for another car, putting the value of that car into your pocket.

 A home is not that different.
-For one thing, you need a place to live.
-There are plenty of good reasons to own a home.
-For another, you made a promise to repay a loan, and most people feel an ethical, if not legal, obligation to follow through on their word.
-It's a matter of personal integrity.
+There are plenty of good reasons to own one.
+You need a place to live and you made a promise to repay a loan.
+Most people feel an ethical if not legal obligation to follow through on their word when at all possible.

-And yet another reason is that markets move in cycles.
-You can't time the real estate market.
+Why?
+Because markets move in cycles.
 Eventually, what goes down comes back up.
 Historically, real estate values appreciate over time.

 Internet Sites for Walking Away From Your Home

 You can also find local nonprofit agencies that will give you free advice regarding foreclosure.
-Call your local council member's office to get this information.
+Call your local council member's office for information.

 Plenty of foreclosure scams will find you if you fall behind with your payments.
 These companies will strip the title from you faster than you can say, "What's a quitclaim deed?"
 Don't do business with them.
 Call a trusted friend or a real estate lawyer before agreeing to accept "help" from a company who wants to steal your home by making promises it can't fulfill.

-If you've reached the point where a Notice of Default has been filed, and you are headed into foreclosure, there are ways to stop foreclosure.
-Again, deal with reputable companies that don't have a dog in the race.
-Ask yourself, if the company stands to profit from helping me, how much help is it likely to offer if it stands to profit if you fail.
+If you've reached the point where a Notice of Default has been filed and you're headed into foreclosure, know that there are ways to stop foreclosure.
+But again, you must deal with a reputable company that doesn't have a dog in the fight.
+Ask yourself how much help a company is likely to offer if it stands to profit if you fail.

-You may qualify to buy another home in two to three years, but the interest rate offered to you will not be attractive.
+You might qualify to buy another home in two to three years, but the interest rate offered to you will not be attractive.